rakhimov/scram/README.rst

 directory.
 Also, the test input files and RelaxNG schema are copied in *installation/directory/share/scram/*.

-For better performance run the building with the release flag:
+The default build type is Debug, but it can overridden by "--release", "--profile", or "--build-type" flags.
+For performance testing and distribution, run the building with the release flag:

 .. code-block:: bash

-    .../scram$ python install.py -r --prefix=path/to/installation/directory
+    .../scram$ python install.py --prefix=path/to/installation/directory -r

 Various other flags are described by the script's help prompt.